nitisingh02/Sentiment_analysis/README.md

 ```
 ---

- ##📄 License
+ ## 📄 License

-This project is for learning and research purposes only.
+This project is for learning and research purposes.

 =======